janosrusiczki/rusiczki.net/_posts/2003-02-23-mountain-trip.markdown

 categories:
 - Life
 ---
-<p>My friends and I took a trip to the a nearby mountain today.
-We had some quality fun and I it was really nice.</p>
+My friends and I took a trip to the a nearby mountain today.
+We had some quality fun and I it was really nice.